inr-kit/twps/docs/source/how_to_use.rst

 Only the first substring matching one of the available keys will be taken into account.

 Additionally, in the  first line one can define a string of commenting characters.
-It is used to comment out multi-line snippets in the resulting file.
+It is used to comment-out the multi-line snippets in the resulting file.
 The commenting string is the rest of the first line after stripping the trailing spaces, reading (and removing) the delimiting characters and reading (and removing) the default key.
-The commenting string can be empty, as in the examples above, in this case the multi-line snippets will appear in the resulting file as is, without commenting out.
+The commenting string can be empty, as in the examples above; in this case the multi-line snippets will appear in the resulting file as is, without commenting them out.
 In this case a warning is issued.

 Example 1
 ~~~~~~~~~~

-In the following example, the commenting string consists of character ``c``
+In the following example, the commenting string consists of ``c``
 followed by one space, the delimiters are quotes ``'``:

 .. list-table::